eshsrobotics/2022bot/README.md

         the vision solution, we can assume that this is a constant with a value of 0.0.

-- **Dependent variables.**  These variables must be expressed as functions of the independent variables, and are directly related to the ball trajectory.
+- **Dependent variables (outputs).**  These variables must be expressed as functions of the independent variables, and are directly related to the ball trajectory.
 We have two variables under consideration and one that we are ignoring.

     1. **Bottom flywheel speed (s)**: The voltage to apply to the bottom flywheel.